vivin/cse598/mt2/AI_midterm_2_notes.md

 Boosting
 --------

 The most widely used ensemble method is called **boosting**.
 First we need to understand what a **weighted training set** is.
-In such a training set, each example has an associated weight `wj >= 0`.
+In such a training set, each example has an associated weight `wj &gt;= 0`.
 The higher the weight of an example, the higher is the importance attached to it during the learning of a hypothesis.
 We can easily modify existing algorithms to take the weight into account (where this is not possible, you can create a **replicated training set** where the jth example appears `wj` times, using randomization to handle fractional weights).
 Boosting starts with `wj = 1` for all the examples (normal training set).
 From this, it generates the first hypothesis `h1`.
 This hypothesis will classify some of the training examples correctly and some incorrectly.
 We want the  next hypothesis to do better on the miscalssified examples, so we increase their weights while decreasing the weights of the correctly classified examplles.
 From this weighted training set, we generate the hypothesis `h2`.
 The process continues until we have generated *K* hypotheses.
 The final ensemble hypothesis is a weighted-majority combination of all the K hypothesis, each weighted according to how well it performed on the training set (pg 750 for a visual example).

 A specific algorithm called ADABOOST has a very important property: if the input learning algorithm *L* is a **weak learning** algorithm - which means that *L* always returns a hypothesis with accuracy on the training set that is slightly better than random guessing (i.e., 50% + epsilon for Boolean classification) - then ADABOOST will return a hypothesis that *classifies the training data perfectly* for large enough K. Thus, the algorithm *boosts* the accuracy of the original learning algorithm on the training data.
 This result holds no matter how inexpressive the original hypothesis space and no matter how complex the function being learned.
 For decision trees, we can employ boosting on the **decision stumps**, which aredecision trees with just one test, at the root. (pg 750 for details).